Gecko428/SQLStreamable-ImgurEdits/README.md

 # SQLStreamable-ImgurEdits
-A modification of Kynarac's code to pull videos from computer and upload to imgur
+A modification of Kyraryc's code to pull videos from computer and upload to imgur

 **To get files from a specific folder**